Lighthouses of India: Western Gujarat

 * Rawal Pir (3) (?)

 1969 (station established 1936).
-Inactive since 2020.
-7 m (23 ft) square cylindrical concrete column attached to a 1-story concrete equipment room.
+Inactive since 2020 and probably demolished.
+This was a 7 m (23 ft) square cylindrical concrete column attached to a 1-story concrete equipment room.
 Lighthouse painted white.
-A Bing satellite view may show this small light.
+Tarak Shanishchara's 2024 photo, taken from the top of the current lighthouse, does not show the older light.
 The original light was mounted on the tomb of a revered Sufi master (known as a pir).
 A separate tower was provided in 1947 and replaced in 1969.
 Located close to the Ravdpir (Rawal Pir) Temple complex about 3 km (2 mi) east of Mandvi.
 Site open, tower closed.
 ARLHS IND-160.

 Rawal Pir (4)